 In an earlier blog, we gave an overview of the adoption of analytics in the insurance industry.
-In this blog, we highlight one of the key trends around the development of personalized insurance offering using rich individual-level data.
+In this blog, we highlight one of the key trends in Insurance around the development of personalized offerings using rich individual-level data.
 Three perspectives are driving the evolution of this theme.
 We go into detail of each below:

 Traditionally, brands were built around the product/service value proposition.
 The focus was on the product and not on the customer.
 Banks and retailers have gradually moved to a more customer-centric strategy and approach, and that has paid rich dividends.
 Consumer goods brands lack a direct connection with consumers, often going through a distribution/retail channel, and it is understandable for them to have a product focus.